Blog Posts

 Sekonyer River Kumai

 After about two hours along the river, you will arrive at the Tanjung Harapan Camp pier.
-From here, continue your journey by walk to the forest and along the slippery terrain has lots of puddles.
-Well, that’s the tropical rain forest.
+From here, continue your journey by walking to the forest, and along the slippery terrain, there are lots of puddles.
+Well, that’s the tropical rainforest.

 At the end of the afternoon and feeding time, return to the Klotok to continue the next activity not far from Tanjung Harapan, it is watching the proboscis monkeys sunbathing in the afternoon on a tree.
 There are tens or even hundreds of proboscis monkeys, both young and adults.
 Proboscis monkeys really like the warm afternoon air to sunbathe and appear in the trees.